ctranstrum/chuck/BUILD.md

 ![light guide active](images/light-guide-active.jpg)

-Finally, arrange the battery and wires in place so that the battery cover can close, and then insert the 3 10mm countersunk screws through the bottom of the case to secure the battery cover.
+Finally, arrange the battery and wires in place so that the battery cover can close, and then insert the three 10mm countersunk screws through the bottom of the case to secure the battery cover.

 ### Knob cover